EvgeniyaKuzmina/KameleoonTask/README.md

 View of the top and worse 10 quotes, the details of each quote.

-To deploy an application based on a docker container, use the command docker-compose up Images you can find by the link https://hub.docker.com/repository/docker/evgeniyakuzmina/kameleoon-test-img/general
+To deploy an application based on a docker container, use the command docker-compose up.
+Images you can find by the link https://hub.docker.com/repository/docker/evgeniyakuzmina/kameleoon-test-img/general

 ## Create user